aviatesk/JET.jl/docs/src/jetanalysis.md

 errors that can happen at runtime.
 This is because `@report_call` does a static analysis — it analyzes the function call in a way that does not rely on one instance of runtime execution, but rather it reasons about all the possible executions!
-This is one of the biggest advantages of static analysis, because other alternatives to check software qualities like "testing" usually rely on _some_ runtime execution and they can only cover a subset of all the possible executions.
+This is one of the biggest advantages of static analysis because other alternatives to check software qualities like "testing" usually rely on _some_ runtime execution and they can only cover a subset of all the possible executions.